Citroen Relay - ABC Leasing

 By Jonathan Crouch

-Sharing a platform with the Peugeot Boxer and Fiat Ducato, Citroen's Relay scores with keen pricing and strong equipment levels.
-If you thought this sector of the commercial vehicle market began and ended with the Ford Transit, you'll find the Relay offers a wholly convincing alternative, with features you wouldn't expect at this price point.
-Thanks to a frugal pair of Euro6 BlueHDi diesel engines, it's very efficient too.
-There's even a choice of full-electric e-Relay variants.
+Sharing a platform with the Peugeot Boxer, the Vauxhall Movano, the Fiat Ducato and the Toyota Proace Max, Citroen's Relay scores with keen pricing and strong equipment levels.
+If you thought this sector of the commercial vehicle market began and ended with the Ford Transit, you'll find the Relay offers a wholly convincing alternative, especially in this smarter updated form.

 If you're looking for a large panel van, the choices are dizzying.
-Many manufacturers all clamour for your money, each offering a range of several hundred model permutations that, when broken down, all do much the same thing.
+Many manufacturers all clamour for your money, each offering a vast range of model permutations that, when broken down, all do much the same thing.
 How on earth do you make a selection and have any confidence that it's the right one?
 Or, come to that, even a good one?
 The good news first.
 The van market has become so competitive in recent years that the dross has been shaken out.
 The other factor that's going to make choosing a big van so much easier is that there are basically just four fundamental vehicle families to choose from.
-You can go for the trusty Transit from Ford, the high-end Volkswagen Crafter/Mercedes Sprinter package, the increasingly popular Renault Master/Nissan Interstar tie-up or the van we take a look at here, the Citroen Relay, also sold as Peugeot Boxer, the Vauxhall Movano and the Fiat Ducato.
-The Relay's been with us since 2007 but the latest model with its BlueHDi engine and EV technology looks best set to crack some decent numbers in the UK sales charts.
+You can go for the trusty Transit from Ford, the high-end Volkswagen Crafter/Mercedes Sprinter package, the increasingly popular Renault Master/Nissan Interstar tie-up or the van we take a look at here, the Citroen Relay, also sold as Peugeot Boxer, the Vauxhall Movano, the Fiat Ducato and the Toyota Proace Max.
+The Relay's been with us since 2007 but here we look at the updated version of the third generation design.
+Citroen launched this improved model here in Spring 2024.

 Pictures (High res disabled)